 - At least one informal parents’ evening

 - Individual meeting arranged with one or more teachers for analysis and discussion of progress

 Students are taught by highly experienced teachers who are specialists in their field, many of whom have also worked as examiners for GCSE and Advanced level.
 Our staff also bring with them a variety of experience from work in other sectors, in addition to their longstanding careers in private and state education.

-The best way to get to know us is to call us to speak in person and arrange an informal visit to the school either at one of our open evenings or open days, or at a time of your choosing.
+The best way to get to know us is to call us to speak in person and arrange an informal visit to Bales Sixth Form College in London either at one of our open evenings or open days, or at a time of your choosing.
 Call 020 8960 5899 now to speak with us.

-On a visit, you can meet with the Principal, teaching and support staff, as well as getting to see classes in action – all of which helps you to get a feel for what Bales College has to offer.
+On a visit, you can meet with one of the leadership staff, teaching and support staff, as well as getting to see classes in action – all of which helps you to get a feel for what Bales Independent Sixth Form College has to offer.